-A lot of people have heard of exploding soda bottles.
-While most product defects do not make their appearance quite so dramatically, defective or dangerous consumer products are the cause of many thousands of injuries every year.
+A lot of people have heard of exploding cell phones and problems with car airbags.
+While most product defects do not make their appearance quite so dramatically, defective or dangerous consumer products are the cause of thousands of injuries every year.

-If you feel you have been injured by a defective product, you should seek the assistance of an attorney familiar with products liability law.
-A competent attorney can investigate your case and provide you with the assistance you need to protect your claim for damages.
+If you have been injured by a defective product, you should get the assistance of an attorney familiar with product liability law.
+A competent attorney can investigate your case and provide you with the support you need to protect your claim for damages.

 If you would like to talk with an experienced and caring attorney about an injury due to a defective product, please contact our Raleigh Defective Product Lawyer.